BioDani/wwc-backend/Project1_steadyReadyGo/README.md

 # 🏁  Steady, Ready, Go

-"Steady, ready, go" is the first module of The course "From hero to Superhero Backend node js" taugh by Women Who Code Medellin and its parther and sponsor Softserve.
+"*Steady, ready, go*" is the first module of The course "From hero to Superhero Backend node js" taugh by Women ***Who Code Medellin*** and its parther and sponsor ***Softserve***.

 ## 🚀 About Me

-Hello, I am Dani, a biological engineer and enthusiast learner of backend, frontend, and data science.
+Hello, I am ***Dani Tejada***, a biological engineer and enthusiast learner of backend, frontend, and data science.
 I would like to learn many things and be part of significant projects around the tech area, working with kind, smart and open-minded people.
 That is the goal!

 ## 🤝 Connect with me: